TinyBila/requirement-analysis/README.md

 # Case Diagram
 Visual representation of interactions between users and the system.

-What are Use Case Diagrams?
+What are use case diagrams?
-Use case diagrams show how different users (actors) interact with the system to achieve specific goals (use cases).
+We use case diagrams show how different users (actors) interact with the system to achieve specific goals (use cases).

 Benefits of Use Case Diagrams:
 - Provide a clear visual representation of system functionalities.